renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 someone (or many people) to write computer instructions that specify in minute detail how everything should look, behave, change, react.
 It may look like an incredibly daunting task, and it is!
 But it is also one of the most fun tasks you can imagine!
 With only a computer, some free software and, most importantly, a good knowledge of programming, you can create anything that you are able to envision.
-There is no limits!
+There are no limits!

 And the best thing is that not only is programming a lot of fun, learning it means you will have no trouble getting a job anytime soon.
 And with a pretty good paycheck too, just about anywhere on the planet.